d0tTino/GeneCoder/docs/installation.md

 * **DeepDNA** &ndash; [MIT](https://opensource.org/license/mit/)

-FrameD remains available under the LGPL but must be installed separately as it is no longer distributed with GeneCoder.
+FrameD is no longer supported by GeneCoder because the upstream project is unmaintained.
+LDPC, Fountain and RaptorQ extras provide advanced forward-error-correction under permissive licenses.
 Other components are only needed when installing the corresponding extras.

 ## Custom Temporary Directory